5hidobu/AMSI_bypuss/README.md

 ![VirtualProtect_0x40](https://user-images.githubusercontent.com/65976929/215766955-2d68cd9b-4622-4a37-9e7e-a845c58782fb.png)

 as we can observed, on the VirtualProtect function is passed the "0x40" paremeters as memory protection constant.
 VirtualProtect function is used to changes protection on a memory region.
+First parameters correspond to the lpAddress of $Address (AmsiScanBuffer).
+Int "5" as the size of the region whose access protection attributes are to be changed, in bytes.
+And $p (=0).

 ![VirtualProtect funciton](https://user-images.githubusercontent.com/65976929/215767510-cbdb8e29-e09e-40a7-9d49-7723917697d1.png)